Survey: On the Landscape of Graph Databases: Graph Databases

-\paragraph{\textbf{KatanaGraph}} \Chart{0.45}{Product} \Chart{0.20}{Database} \Chart{0.10}{Data}\\ \dbKatanaGraph\ is a library and set of applications to work efficiently with large graphs.
+\paragraph{\textbf{KatanaGraph}} \Chart{0.38}{Product} \Chart{0.21}{Database} \Chart{0.11}{Data}\\ \dbKatanaGraph\ is a library and set of applications to work efficiently with large graphs.
 It offers parallel graph analytics and machine learning algorithms, multithreaded execution with load balancing and a scalability focus on multi-socket systems.
 It provides scalable concurrent containers (e.g. bag, vector and list) and an interface to implement algorithms.
 It is licensed under the \texttt{BSD-3-Clause} license. \dbKatanaGraph's enterprise offering is known as \texttt{Graph Intelligence Platform}, providing solutions for scalable purposes such as querying (contextual searches), analytics (path-finding, centrality and community detection), mining (for pattern discovery) and prediction.
 It has been tested with clusters of over 256 machines, supercomputers and public clusters on Amazon Web Services (AWS), Google Cloud Platform (GCP) and Microsoft Azure, and offers \texttt{C/C++} and \langPython\ programming bindings.\footnote{See: \url{https://katanagraph.com/resources/datasheets/katana-graph-intelligence-platform}} \texttt{Ka\-ta\-na\-Gra\-ph} provides different partitioning policies (1D, 2D and hybrid vertex-cut) as well as user-specified policies and an optimized partition-aware communication layer.
 Its distributed parallel computing framework is based on previous works such as the \texttt{Gluon}~\citep{dathathri2018gluon} communication engine and the \texttt{Cusp}~\citep{hoang2021cusp} streaming partitioner. \dbKatanaGraph's value proposition is the integration of a graph computing subsystem of a graph database, analytics and machine learning.
 Although it is not a graph database in itself, it is worth mentioning as a scalable distributed system allowing for the ingestion and processing of data from many different sources while harnessing many types of computational resources.
+Its last release was in 2022, and we did not find information about its future development plans.